my-mg/BrowsX/README.md

 ## OS Window Setting
 ![Source output](media/boot.png)

-	At the ReadMe, displaying the old pictures.
+	At the ReadMe, displaying the old image.
 The new update consist of:
 		IP Reading for Internet System Information
 		Time of current Date